rallyhealth/weePickle/differences.md

 weepickle works [differently](http://www.lihaoyi.com/upickle/#Defaults).
 If a field is missing upon deserialization, weepickle uses the default value if one exists.
 If a field at serialization time has the same value as the default, weepickle leaves it out of the serialized blob.

-OpenAPI 3 [has support](https://swagger.io/specification/#schemaObject) for weepickle's behavior:
+OpenAPI 3 [has support](https://swagger.io/specification/#schemaObject) for dropping defaults:

 > default - The default value represents what would be assumed by the consumer of the input as the value of the schema if one is not provided.

-...but the play-json macros do not. play-json is not tolerant of omitted default values will throw if a field is missing, even if the case-class provdes a default!
+...but the play-json macros do not. play-json is not tolerant of omitted default values will throw if a field is missing, even if the case-class provides a default!

 If a service swapped play-json with weepickle, it would be easy to stop sending fields, and break API compatibility.
 Any API change that requires your consumers to update is a breaking API change.
 Potential for accidents is high here while there are many play-json consumers.